raboof/sbt-reproducible-builds/README.md

 the binary, the buildinfo and any additional information about any peculiarities of the build system would be greatly appreciated!

+## Limitations

+### ivy.xml is not included

+When using Ivy-style publishing (which is notably common for sbt plugins), the ivy.xml is not currently part of the published buildinfo.
+This is a problem because this file contains the transitive dependencies for the artifact, so a backdoor can be introduced by adding a rogue transitive dependency to this file.
+This issue is tracked under [#84](https://github.com/raboof/sbt-reproducible-builds/issues/84).

 ## Further recommendations

 Some further recommendations to make your builds more reproducible: